merenlab/merenlab.org/data/micr-obs-future/index.md

 - `anvi-gen-contigs-database` - profile all contigs for SAR11 isolate genomes, and generate an anvi’o contigs database that stores for each contig the DNA sequence, GC-content, tetranucleotide frequency, and open reading frames
 - `bowtie-build` - map short reads from the project metagenomes onto the scaffolds contained in fasta file containing the reference genomes using Bowtie2
 - `samtools_view` - store the recruited reads as BAM files using samtools
-- `anvi-profile` - process the BAM files and to generate anvi’o PROFILE databases that contain the coverage and detection statistics of each SAR11 scaffold in a given metagenome
+- `anvi-profile` - process the BAM files and generate anvi’o PROFILE databases that contain the coverage and detection statistics of each SAR11 scaffold in a given metagenome
 - `anvi-merge` - generate a merged anvi’o profile database from the individual PROFILE databases

 <div class="extra-info" markdown="1">